Eragon-Brisingr/GameQuestGraph/README.md

 2. List sequence
 ![ListSequence](Docs/ListSequence.png)
 Can accommodate multiple judgment conditions, and when conditions in the list are finished mean sequence is completed
+    > Middle-click and drag can be used to adjust the position of elements in the list
 3. Branch sequence
 ![BranchSequence](Docs/BranchSequence.png)
 The elements in the list will activate branches after meeting the completion conditions.
 If the branch is completed, the sequence after the branch will be performed (there is a choice in the branch sequence whether to interrupt other branches, if not interrupting other branches, the corresponding successor sequence will be executed after the other branches end)